google/cloud-forensics-utils/docs/usermanual/index.md

 #### Cross-account / region sharing

-Sharing resources between regions / account is not as straightforward in Azure as in GCP, and extra steps must be taken.
-The process involves the creation (in the destination account) of a temporary storage account and container in which the disk's snapshot is downloaded, prior to creating the disk copy from the storage account.
+The process for sharing resources across accounts/regions involves the creation (in the destination account/region) of a temporary storage account and container in which  the disk's snapshot is downloaded, prior to creating the disk copy from the storage account.
 To reduce user hassle, libcloudforensics takes care of all these steps.
 The process is depicted below:

 ![azure-cross-share](https://github.com/google/cloud-forensics-utils/blob/master/docs/source/images/sas.png?raw=true)